Books by Dale Harris

 Bring Back the Buffalo (I)

-This last weekend I had the great privilege to participate in a special encounter trip to a Pelican Lake First Nations Reserve, an indigenous community in northern Saskatchewan.
+This last weekend I had the great privilege to participate in a special encounter trip to a Pelican Lake First Nations Reserve, an Indigenous community in northern Saskatchewan.
 We were there to witness and celebrate the establishment of a new herd of buffalo, as part of an act of reconciliation with Canada's First Peoples.
 "Bring Back the Buffalo" is an initiative led a asocial development organization called Loko Koa, in partnership with Tearfund Canada, a Christian relief ministry.
-The goal is to build relationships and help indigenous peoples rebuild their cultural identity by working to re-establish self-sustaining herds of buffalo among Canada's First Nations.
+The goal is to build relationships and help Indigenous peoples rebuild their cultural identity by working to re-establish self-sustaining herds of buffalo among Canada's First Nations.
 To date, Loko Koa has planted 9 herds of buffalo on 9 different reserves, and, like I say, we were there this weekend to celebrate the 9th herd-- 20 females, 2 males, and 18 calves-- planted on the land of the Pelican Lake First Nation.
 Our church was one of the donor organizations for this particular herd, and we were graciously invited to send a delegation to celebrate their release.

 You were Talking About the End of the World: Christian Reflections on the Music of U2 (IX)